-It is important to note that these particular concerns would be non-existent within a CANZUK arrangement, as all four nations are highly economically developed, share intelligence information through the Five Eyes Intelligence Alliance and have highly developed health care services.
+It is important to note that these particular concerns would be non-existent within a CANZUK arrangement as all four nations are highly economically developed, share intelligence information through the Five Eyes Intelligence Alliance and have highly developed health care services.
 Nevertheless, it would be advantageous for restrictions regarding social security payments, health criteria and character requirements to continue under TTTA protocols if Canada and the United Kingdom were to join the agreement.

-When coordinating migration between the CANZUK nations, the Canadian government may adopt similar policies from the TTTA to limit social security payments for new migrants.
-It is reasonable to expect new arrivals from Australia, New Zealand and the United Kingdom to contribute to the Canadian economy for a period of time - through taxation and employment - before claiming state benefits.
+When coordinating migration between the CANZUK nations, the New Zealand government may continue to utilise protocols from the TTTA to limit social security payments for new migrants.
+It is reasonable to expect new arrivals from Canada, Australia and the United Kingdom to contribute to the New Zealand economy for a period of time - through taxation and employment - before claiming state benefits.

-Likewise, it would also be reasonable for the Canadian government to protect its citizens from migrants who do not meet health and character requirements.
-Therefore, should a facilitated migration agreement be implemented, the Canadian government should have full disclosure, as exercised through the TTTA, to screen migrants for infectious diseases that may pose a health risk to the general population and further screen migrants for criminal or terrorist affiliations, thereby denying entry to Canada for those who do not meet standards established by Canadian immigration authorities.
-Similar security protocols and policies should also exist for Canadian citizens travelling to Australia, New Zealand and the United Kingdom as currently exist for Australian and New Zealand citizens migrating to each other's countries.
+Likewise, it would also be reasonable for the New Zealand government to continue protecting its citizens from migrants who do not meet health and character requirements.
+Therefore, should a facilitated migration agreement be implemented, the New Zealand government should continue to have full disclosure, as exercised through the TTTA, to screen migrants for infectious diseases that may pose a health risk to the general population and further screen migrants for criminal or terrorist affiliations, thereby denying entry to New Zealand for those who do not meet standards established by New Zealand immigration authorities.
+Similar security protocols and policies should also exist for New Zealand citizens travelling to Canada and the United Kingdom as currently exist for New Zealand and Australian citizens migrating to each other's countries.